todmount/wicca/README.md

    }
    classifiers = load_models(models_dict)
    ```
-3. Define the processor and call it
+3. Define the processor and call it:

    ```python3
    processor = ClassifierProcessor(